Main navigation | Section navigation | Content

 One course

 Students are advised that some general education requirements may be fulfilled by courses already required in the major.
-See the individual major requirements in the Programs of Study for more information.
+See the individual major requirements in the academic catalog for more information.

 The Credit/No Credit option may not be used for courses that are taken to meet general education requirements.
 Courses taken to satisfy requirements for a major may be used to satisfy general education requirements as long as they appear on the campus list.